craftercms/docs/source/reference/modules/deployer.rst

 """""""""""""""
 There are two different ways in which a target configuration file can be created:

-* By calling the API endpoint `createTarget <../../_static/api/deployer.html#tag/target/operation/createTarget>`_, which creates a new target based on a template.
+* By calling the API endpoint :base_url:`createTarget <_static/api/deployer.html#tag/target/operation/createTarget>`, which creates a new target based on a template.
 The Deployer comes out of the box with two templates: one for local repositories (useful for authoring environments) and one for remote repositories (useful for delivery environments).
 You can also specify your templates under ``./config/templates/targets``, and use the same API endpoint to create targets based on those templates.